yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-create-index.md

 ### pg_stat_progress_create_index

-YugabyteDB supports the PostgreSQL `pg_stat_progress_create` view to report the progress of the CREATE INDEX command execution.
-Whenever [CREATE INDEX](../../../api/ysql/the-sql-language/statements/ddl_create_index/) is running, the `pg_stat_progress_create_index` view contains one row for each client connection that is currently running a CREATE INDEX command, and the row entry is cleared after the completion of command execution.
+YugabyteDB supports the PostgreSQL `pg_stat_progress_create_index` view to report the progress of the CREATE INDEX command execution.
+Whenever CREATE INDEX is running, the `pg_stat_progress_create_index` view contains one row for each client connection that is currently running a CREATE INDEX command, and the row entry is cleared after the completion of command execution.

 The `pg_stat_progress_create_index` view can provide the following details: